What does the error mean?

 Error E2 is usually caused by a communication problem between the brake lever and the display, such as a loose connector or damage to the sensor in the brake lever.

-How can the error be fixed?
+How can this error be fixed?

 Note: The cause of the error may lie either in the regenerative brake (right) or in the combined brake (left).
 Both brakes electronically control the engine brake.